teamsuitable/interview-initial/README.md

 ```
 [[16,[8,2],4],2,80]
 ```
+Be sure to create a driver function that takes in a parameter of nested arrays of doubles.

 ## Recommender
 Using provided JSON files `seed/out/ratings.json`, `seed/out/teammates.json` and `restaurants.json` create a program that takes in all files and a teammate id as input to display an output of the top 3 restaurants to recommend to that teammate, ordered descending by highest rated restaurants.
 To find these recommendations you will need to use the following two equations.